Menu

 dsilvafornevada.com

 State funding for Nevada's public institutions of higher education (two comprehensive universities, a four-year university, and four community colleges) was cut during both the financial crisis and the pandemic and has yet to be fully restored.
 As a legislator, how would you prioritize funding for higher education versus other state programs?
-No Response
+Yes, funding education is the foremost priority to me

 The recruitment and retention of Nevada System of Higher Education (NSHE) faculty and staff has become a crisis.
 Reasons include lagging compensation and cuts to healthcare benefits.
 What solutions do you support to address these issues?
-No Response
+Raising wages, strenthening benefits, and allowing for collective bargaining

 Should classroom instruction or campus discussion about topics such as critical race theory or gender identity be regulated?
 If yes, how and by whom?
-No Response
+Yes, educators at the post-secondary level have the credentials to engage with these issues.
+This is especially true for those teaching in the humanities, social sciences, law, etc

 If approved by voters in November, Question 1 would remove the duties and elections of the Board of Regents from the Nevada Constitution and would task the Legislature with providing for the governance of higher education.
 If Question 1 passes, what changes would you recommend to the Nevada System of Higher Education and its governance?
-No Response
+This is a very complex and I wish to discuss it further with you all as well as legislative leadership.
+I do believe that passage of Q1 would allow for more local control at NV colleges and universities and will give the legislature more oversight in creating basic policy parameters.

 Assembly District 29